New Location Science Models with Applications to UAV-Based Disaster Relief: Basic Definitions and Problem Formulation

 \subsection{Problem Formulation}

-Let $F \subset \mathbb{R} ^n$ be a nonempty closed convex set.
-The \emph{Minkowski gauge function} associated with set $F$, is defined as follows:
+Let $F$ be a nonempty, closed, and convex subset of the space $\mathbb{R} ^q$.
+The \emph{Minkowski gauge function} associated with the set $F$, is defined by

-The set F is often referred to as the \emph{dynamics set}.
-The Minkowski gauge function, which is common in the literature, plays a key role in convex analysis and its applications \parencite{mordukhovich2023easy}.
-However, for our purposes in this paper, we require a more flexible function, as defined below.
+The Minkowski gauge \eqref{eq:minkowski_definition}, which is common in the literature, plays a key role in convex analysis and its applications; see, e.g., \parencite{mordukhovich2023easy}.
+However, for our purposes in this paper, we require a more flexible function as defined below.